Is Possible to Demolish a House if It Has a Mortgage?

 Can you demolish a house with a mortgage?
 Other answers will be a firm no, you can’t demolish your house with an existing mortgage because one, you can’t use a house that has been demolished as collateral anymore on a construction mortgage.

 So you need to pay the first payment of the mortgage and you can acquire a construction mortgage.

-To demolish your existing house you also would need to check with the laws in your state as it can differ state to state.
+To demolish your existing house you also would need to check with the laws in your state as they can differ from state to state.

-In order to demolish your house you should obtain a building authority approval.
+In order to demolish your house you should obtain building authority approval.

 You will need to acquire their consent in order to do so, and last, you should read and study the mortgage agreement that you signed if they are inclined to maintain their security if you choose to go ahead and demolish your house.

 Can you demolish a mortgaged house?
 If you have a house demolition with an existing mortgage the bank has a rightful claim to your property that would be equal to the balance of your mortgage.

 Essentially, you can not demolish your house if it is the property of the bank.